nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 The restore logic uses [cURL](https://curl.se/) to download a stream of data into an SM pod and restore the archive from it.
 Standard protocols such as _HTTP/s_, _FTP_ and _SFTP_ can be used as a source.
 Any other protocols that have built-in support in the shipped `cURL` binary in the NuoDB image can be used as well.
-Only basic authentication can be specified for remote sources.
-A remote location that has an authentication token embedded into the _URL_ can also be used.
+Basic authentication or an authentication token that is embedded in the URL are supported.
 The remote URL should point to the `tar.gz` file which will be automatically extracted using the configured `stripLevels` setting (by default `1`).
 These are the number of leading path elements removed by the `tar` command during archive extraction.